-Once the commitment of a community is secured, is it possible to graduate to project planning, selection and subsequent implementation.
+Once the commitment of a community is secured, one can then graduate to project planning, selection, and subsequently implementation.
 Unlike other community-based projects, this paper focuses on projects with a renewable energy component that will be substantially used for enterprise development.
-For instance, a cold storage facility for fishermen or a processing plant to extend the life of farm produce for farmers is a jumping-off point.
-Learning from the findings of Briones and Prieto (2006), it is important that the selected enterprise or group of enterprises is related to the primary source of income of the community, so that members become more involved in the project.
+For instance, a cold storage facility for fishermen or a processing plant to extend the life of farm produces for farmers is a jump-off point.
+Learning from the findings of Briones and Prieto (2006), it is important the selected enterprise or group of enterprises is related to the primary source of income of the community so that members become more involved in the project.

-There is also the aspect of the appropriate energy technology, which need not and should not be expensive.
-Renewable energy technologies for small-scale systems are emerging with constant research and development.
-Utilizing agricultural wastes may be viable for the type

-World Sustainable of energy generation that integrates what a community has with what it can do (Karekezi and Kithyoma, 2006).
-A study by Lu et al. (2010) showed how an integrated approach and bio-resource engineering results in social and ecological benefits.
-Buchholz et al. (n.d.) explained how a decision model can be used for a decentralized small-scale bioenergy system.
-In the Philippines, organizations such as SIBAT have had successful experiences with micro hydro power facilities using runof-the-river systems to energize rice mills and solar for water pumping (SIBAT, n.d.).
+There is also the aspect of the appropriate energy technology.
+It need not be, and should not be, expensive.
+The renewable energy technologies for small-scale systems are emerging with constant research and development.
+Utilizing agricultural wastes may be viable for energy generation that integrates what a community has with what it can do (Karekezi and Kithyoma, 2006).
+The study of Lu et al. (2010) shows how an integrated approach and bio-resource engineering results in social and ecological benefits.
+Buchholz et al. (n.d.) explains how a decision model can be used for a decentralized small-scale bio-energy system.
+In the Philippines, organizations such as SIBAT, have had successful experiences with micro hydro power facilities using run-of-the-river systems to energize rice mills and solar for water pumping (Sibol ng Agham at Teknolohiya (SIBAT), n.d.).

 Previous experience with communities revealed that the poor at the BOP have little or no education and therefore lack managerial and technical skills.
-Consequently, any move to introduce communitybased projects needs a large component for training and development (Bautista et al., 2006; Tumiwa and Rambitan, n.d.), not only to operate the power facility but to manage the livelihood component.
-Sometimes the momentum to keep an operation as a going concern fades as the excitement wears off and the problems begin.
-Organizations must not simply come in with the technology, and then leave the project.
-Community members must be taught how to maintain their facility and make both the power station and the enterprise into a profit centre.
+Consequently, any move to introduce community-based projects needs a large component for training and development (Bautista et al., 2006; Tumiwa and Rambitan, n.d.), not only to operate the power facility but to manage the livelihood component.
+Sometimes the momentum to keep an operation a going concern fades as the excitement wears off and the problems kick in.
+Organizations cannot come in with the technology and leave.
+Community members must be taught how to maintain their facility and make both the power station as well as the enterprise, a profit centre.